Bone Marrow Transplant

 The group of specialists involved in the care of people going through transplant is often called the transplant team.
 All team members work together to give the best chance for a successful transplant.
 The team consists of:

 - Healthcare providers.
 These include doctors who specialize in oncology, hematology, immunology, and bone marrow transplants.

-- Bone marrow transplant nurse coordinator.
+- Bone marrow transplant nurse coordinator .
 This is a nurse who organizes all aspects of care before and after the transplant.
-He or she will give information, and manage the testing and follow-up care.
+They'll give information and manage the testing and follow-up care.

 - Dietitians.
-These are healthcare providers who will help you meet your nutritional needs before and after the transplant.
-They will work closely with you and your family.
+These are providers who will help you meet your nutritional needs before and after the transplant.
+They'll work closely with you and your family.

 - Pastoral care.
 Chaplains can give spiritual care and support.

 - Other team members.
 Several other team members will assess you before the transplant.
-And they will give follow-up care as needed.
+And they'll give follow-up care as needed.
 These include:

 - Respiratory therapists

 - Infectious disease specialists

 A detailed assessment is done by the bone marrow transplant team.
 The decision for you to have a bone marrow transplant will be based on many factors.
 These include: